-1 and (2) reduce the \$6.891 million increase agreed to by the Company and Staff in 2 the Proposed Settlement by \$12.149 million.
-The reductions that I recommend 3 reflect the return on equity of set forth in the Proposed Settlement.
-4 I recommend that the Commission adopt numerous adjustments to both 5 the Company's requested increase and the Proposed Settlement increase.
-I 6 summarize the revenue requirement effects of these adjustments on the following 7 table.
-8 The first column in the table starts with the Company's claimed revenue 9 deficiency set forth in its Application and then shows the revenue requirement 10 effect of each adjustment to the Company's request that I recommend.
-If the 11 Commission starts with the Company's request, then it should adopt the 12 adjustments that I recommend in this column.
-13 The second column starts with the Company's claimed revenue deficiency 14 set forth in its Application and then shows the revenue requirement effect of each 15 adjustment identified and reflected in the Proposed Settlement.
-I included this 16 column in the event the Commission starts with the Proposed Settlement so that it 17 can directly compare my recommendations for each issue with the comparable 18 adjustments, if any, reflected in the Proposed Settlement.
-19 The third column represents the incremental effect of the adjustments that 20 I recommend, as shown in the first column, in the event the Commission starts 21 with the Proposed Settlement and the Commission adopts my adjustments and 22 quantifications.
-23
+I recommend that the Commission adopt numerous adjustments to both the Company's requested increase and the Proposed Settlement increase.
+I summarize the revenue requirement effects of these adjustments on the following table.

+The first column in the table starts with the Company's claimed revenue deficiency set forth in its Application and then shows the revenue requirement effect of each adjustment to the Company's request that I recommend.
+If the Commission starts with the Company's request, then it should adopt the adjustments that I recommend in this column.

+The second column starts with the Company's claimed revenue deficiency set forth in its Application and then shows the revenue requirement effect of each adjustment identified and reflected in the Proposed Settlement.
+I included this column in the event the Commission starts with the Proposed Settlement so that it can directly compare my recommendations for each issue with the comparable adjustments, if any, reflected in the Proposed Settlement.

+The third column represents the incremental effect of the adjustments that I recommend, as shown in the first column, in the event the Commission starts with the Proposed Settlement and the Commission adopts my adjustments and quantifications.